philloooo/pwa-unique-id/explainers.md

 ## Conclusion

 Using existing manifest\_url/start\_url would be bad because there are multiple use cases that require changing them.
-There are ways to mitigate changing of manifest\_urls if old ones can still be supported, but they are not ideal and don’t satisfy all the developers' needs.
-Having the global\_id to be resolvable is a pros for using manifest\_url, but it’s a “nice to have”, but not a required feature for the id.
-The main goal for the unique id is still to ensure having a stable identifier for apps that are flexible with updating their other metadata.
+There are ways to mitigate changing of manifest\_urls if old ones can still be supported, but they are sub-optimal and don’t satisfy all the use cases of manifest_urls updating.
+Having the global\_id to be a resolvable URL is a pros for using manifest\_url, it’s a “nice to have” property, but not a required feature for the global_id.

-Using **start\_url\_origin + id** would be preferred as this is the most stable option.
+With the primary goal of ensuring having a stable identifier to support various use cases of updating app's metadata.
+Using **start\_url\_origin + id** is preferred as this is the most stable option.

 For the default field to use, **start\_url** is preferred.